 (C) The list of your governing body's members, such as officers and owners, if applicable;

-(2) Whether your operation continues to need any existing waivers and variances; and
+(2) A statement as to whether your operation continues to need any existing waivers and variances;

+(3) Verification that you have corrected any deficiency with an expired compliance date, unless the deficiency is pending due process; and

-(3) A list of all persons who require a background check because of their affiliation with your operation, as described in §745.615 of this chapter (relating to On Whom Must I Request Background Checks?) .
+(4) Validating on your provider website the list of persons who require a background check because of their association with your operation ; and

+(5) If you operate a general residential operation and provide treatment services for children with emotional disorders, a written response that addresses any public comments made regarding the renewal of the operation’s license during a public hearing, if required by §745.487 of this division (relating to Is a public hearing required for the renewal of a license?).

-(b) You must submit a completed renewal application in order for us to evaluate your permit for renewal.
+(b) You must submit a completed renewal application for us to evaluate your permit for renewal.

 §745.477.
 What happens after Licensing receives my renewal application?

-(a) After receiving your renewal application, we evaluate whether you:
+(a) After receiving your renewal application, we evaluate whether:

-(1) Submitted all documentation and information required by §745.475 of this title (relating to What does a completed renewal application for a permit include?);
+(1) You completed the renewal application as required by §745.475 of this division (relating to What does a completed renewal application for a permit include?);

+(2) We have cited you for repeated deficiencies or a pattern of deficiencies during the previous two years;

+(3) You have corrected each deficiency with an expired compliance date that is not pending due process, including an administrative review, a due process hearing, or any subsequent rights of appeal;

-(2) Are currently meeting all background check requirements; and
+(4) You are currently meeting all background check requirements;

-(3) Have paid:
+(5) You have paid:

 (A) All fees required by Subchapter E of this chapter (relating to Fees); and

-(B) Each administrative penalty that you owe after waiving or exhausting any due process provided under Tex.
-Hum.
-Res.
-Code §42.078
+(B) Each administrative penalty that you owe after waiving or exhausting any due process provided under Texas Human Resources Code §42.078;

+(6) We must visit your operation to determine your eligibility for renewal, such as to review records to determine whether you have corrected all relevant deficiencies; and

+(7) We must hold a public hearing as required by §745.487 of this division (relating to Is a public hearing required for the renewal of a license?).

-(b) Within 15 days of receiving your renewal application, we will either send you written notice that:
+(b) Within 30 days of receiving your renewal application, we will send you written notice that:

-(1) We have renewed your permit; or
+(1) We have renewed your permit;

+(2) Your renewal application is incomplete, because you:

+(A) Have not completed the renewal application as required by §745.475 of this division (relating to What does a completed renewal application for a permit include?);

+(B) Have not corrected each deficiency with an expired compliance date that is not pending due process;

-(2) Your renewal application is incomplete, you are not meeting all background check requirements, and/or you have not paid a fee or administrative penalty.
+(C) Are not meeting all background check requirements; or

+(D) Have not paid a fee or an administrative penalty ; or

+(3) We refuse to renew your permit as provided in §745.8655 of this chapter (relating to When may Licensing refuse to renew my permit?).

-(c) If your renewal application is incomplete and you submitted it during the renewal period, you have unlimited attempts to submit the missing information and to correct the deficiencies until the end of the renewal period.
+(c) If your renewal application is incomplete and you submitted it during the renewal period, you have unlimited attempts to submit the missing information and to correct the deficiencies until your permit expires.

 (d) If your renewal application is incomplete and you submitted it during the late renewal period, you have 15 days to submit a completed renewal application from the date it was rejected.